tommyreddad/sumtf-cannonwar/README.md

 1. Game over after a direct hit on a cannon.

 The demonstration lasts until each of these 3 complete, or a timeout occurs.

+# Gameplay

+Use the Up/Down arrow keys to tilt your cannon.
+Use the Left/Right arrow keys to change your cannon's firepower.
+Hit spacebar to fire!

+You win if your cannonball hits the enemy cannon before touching the ground.
+There's not much of a challenge, since the enemy cannon is totally stationary.
+Instead, try having fun with the wind and collision physics!

 # Details